 - Offer confidential information on issues relating to harassment, bullying and equality

 - Listen to you without making any judgments about what you say

 - Help you to clarify your thoughts about what is happening

-- Explain the informal and formal procedures under the Dignity at Work and Study Policy
+- Explain the informal and formal procedures under the Dignity at Work

 - Help you to explore the various options available to you

 - Help you to explore other sources of support which may be available to you

 Harassment Advisors cannot: